talbenari1/plant-identifier/README.md

 # Plant Identifier: A Custom Vision Sample

+Try it out: aka.ms/plant

+This project utilizes the Custom Vision API and the Bing Entity Search API in order to analyze an image of a plant and respond with its most confident prediction of what plant it is, as well as some information about the plant and the top result from Bing.

 ## IMPORTANT: Updating to the newest SDK version

 Once the Cognitive Services SDK has been released, this repo will be out of date.
 Here's how you can fix it: